Join Lemons-Aid Learning

 Your Core Responsibilities:

-- Teach live virtual history classes (45-55 minutes, 1-2x per week) to students in grades 6-12 using interactive methods—simulations, debates, reenactments, student presentations, discussions
+• Teach live virtual history classes (45-55 minutes, 1-2x per week) to students in grades 6-12 using engaging direct teaching and interactive methods—simulations, debates, reenactments, student presentations, discussions

-- Select or create curriculum for US History (this year), World History (next year), and other historical periods
+• Select or create curriculum for World History, US History, Ancient History, and other historical periods

-- Weave biblical worldview naturally throughout your lessons—helping students see God’s sovereignty, providence, and faithfulness throughout human history
+• Weave biblical worldview naturally throughout your lessons—helping students see God’s sovereignty, providence, and faithfulness throughout human history.
+Your biblical integration is gospel-oriented, not solely character-oriented.

 Collaboration & Community: